-Does your company pay for your additional state licenses?
+Does the teletherapy company pay for additional state licenses?

 In both of my positions, the company has paid for any state licenses and associated fees that they request for me to obtain or renew that are outside of my state of residence.